KnapsackPro/knapsack/README.md

 The leftover specs mean we don't have recorded time execution for those test files so the leftover specs were distributed across CI nodes based on file name instead.
 The reason might be that someone added a new test file after knapsack report was generated.
 Another reason might be an empty spec file.
 If you have a lot of leftover specs then you can [generate knapsack report again](#how-to-generate-knapsack-report) to improve you test distribution across CI nodes.

+### Why some of test files are still in "leftover specs" after I generate a new report?

+If test file is empty or has only pending tests then it cannot be recorded so it will end up in leftovers specs list.

 ### How can I run tests from multiple directories?